onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 <img src="/img/evarrow_gb_eye.jpg"/>

+Fuck the naturalistic fallacy
+> "[57] A rudimentary beginning of “emotion” emerges here… The bacterium must sense its world and act to avoid toxins and to obtain food.
+The evaluation of “good” versus “bad,” arguably the “first sense,” enters here. …I note also that Hume’s famous: “one cannot deduce an ‘ought’ from an ‘is’”, the famous naturalistic fallacy, rests on the critical fallacy that Hume, like Descartes, thought of a mind “knowing” its world.
+Hume did not think of an agent “acting” in its world.
+Given “action” and “doing”, doing “it” well or poorly enters inevitably, and with it, “ought.”
+With ought, the need for evaluation, the rudiments of emotion without positing consciousness, enter. (“Evolution Beyond Newton, Darwin, and Entailing Law: The Origin of Complexity in the Evolving Biosphere,” in Complexity and the Arrow of Time, ed.
+Charles H. Lineweaver, Paul Davies, and Michael Ruse (Cambridge: Cambridge University Press, 2013), 169)" - [Stuart Kauffman](quote_taken_from_the_book_A_Universal_Learning_Process,_by_Brendan_Graham_Dempsey)

 > "We start with observations, and if the evolving cosmos has an observed direction, rejecting that view is clearly nonempirical.
 There need not necessarily be a knowable end point, but there may be an arrow." - [The Emergence of Everything, by Harold Morowitz](https://www.goodreads.com/book/show/2301.The_Emergence_of_Everything)

 > "The universe has a direction and we are meant to participate in it.
 Not because it’s the “right” thing to do from an abstract, moralistic perspective, but because it’s the “optimal” thing to do from an evolutionary and cognitive perspective." - [Brett Andersen](https://brettandersen.substack.com/p/human-beings-were-selected-for-non#:~:text=the%20universe%20has%20a%20direction%20and%20we%20are%20meant%20to%20participate%20in%20it.%20Not%20because%20it%E2%80%99s%20the%20%E2%80%9Cright%E2%80%9D%20thing%20to%20do%20from%20an%20abstract%2C%20moralistic%20perspective%2C%20but%20because%20it%E2%80%99s%20the%20%E2%80%9Coptimal%E2%80%9D%20thing%20to%20do%20from%20an%20evolutionary%20and%20cognitive%20perspective.)